 You just can’t beat textured neutrals!
 Woven details are huge again this year, particularly within the accessory department.
 For a high-end fix, pop over to Fendi and treat yourself to one of the beautiful woven Peekaboo totes or visit Tiffany & Co. and invest in an elegant piece from their “Knot” range (ahem, dear Santa…).
 More affordable options can be found at Mimco, Sheike and Oroton.

 Style Tip: Such intricate detailing requires a neutral backdrop so stick to varying shades of beige, white and black when investing into this trend.

 It’s not going anywhere folks!
 If you haven’t already, now is the time to embrace activewear as “everyday wear” after all – it’s holiday time.
 The key is to style your tights up with jewellery, hats, and a bold pair of sneakers.
 Socks even play an important role and can transform your outfit from gym to café in an instant.
-Incorporate the “shirting” trend here and throw over a crop and bike shorts for a chic spin on post-Pilates catch up.
 Aje offer a fashion-spin on gym wear but, if you’re after pure function, I’d look to The Upside, PE Nation and Lorna Jane.
 Take a leaf out of Pip Ewards style book, the queen of Athleisure wear.

 Style Tip: Let’s be real, we’re dealing with lycra here, so I suggest opting for black on black for a more flattering silhouette.

 Image: Pip Edwards - PE Nation available from David Jones

 Cut Out Details